mlibrary/heliotrope/README.md

   * run `bundle install`
   * run `bundle exec bin/setup`

+#### Install redis

+Heliotrope uses redis to store information about the background jobs.

+If you are using a mac, you can use homebrew to install redis:

+`brew install redis`

+and start the redis server like this (change this command depending on where your config file is located):

+`redis-server /usr/local/etc/redis.conf`

 ### Run the application

 Run this command to start Fedora, Solr and Rails servers:

 `rake hydra:server`

+and start redis:

+`redis-server /usr/local/etc/redis.conf`

 Or, if you prefer to start each server individually:

 ```
+  $ redis-server /usr/local/etc/redis.conf
   $ fcrepo_wrapper -p 8984 --no-jms
   $ solr_wrapper -p 8983 -d solr/config/ --collection_name hydra-development
   $ bin/rails s